 On a limited basis in the past, the Company has made direct corporate political contributions to state and local candidates, and to organizations operated pursuant to IRC Section 527, in accordance with the Political Contributions Policy.
-Pursuant to the Political Contributions Policy, no contributions were made from Company funds to any candidate, political committee or political party without the approval of Raytheon's Political Expenditure Review Committee (PERC) which in 2016 included the following Company officers: the Vice President, Internal Audit; the Vice President, Government Relations; the Vice President, Legal, International and Washington Operations; the Company's PAC Manager; and a representative from Corporate Finance.
+Pursuant to the Political Contributions Policy, no contributions were made from Company funds to any candidate, political committee or political party without the approval of Raytheon's Political Expenditure Review Committee (PERC) which in 2017 included the following Company officers: the President, Intelligence, Information and Services; the Vice President, Government Relations; the Vice President, Legal, International and Washington Operations; the Company's PAC Manager; and a representative from Corporate Finance.

 2017 Corporate Contributions Summary